-Held twice during the week, at 8:00 PM on Monday night in "Lou's Lounge" and Thursday at 4:00 PM at the lake-front view in front of the director's cottage.
+Held twice during the week, at 8:00 PM on Monday night in "Lou's Lounge" and Thursday at 10:30 AM at a location to be announced.
 This open forum is an opportunity for troop leaders and key staff to gather and answer questions, solve problems, and discuss concerns as well as sharing your suggestions and camping experiences.

-Activites & Awards for Leaders Scoutmasters should have fun too!
+Activites & Awards for Leaders

+Scoutmasters should have fun too!